-Join Richard Harrington for an in-depth discussion in this video Key differences between the a7 series cameras, part of Up and Running with the Sony Alpha a7 Series.
+Join Richard Harrington for an in-depth discussion in this video Key differences between the a7 series cameras, part of Learning to Shoot with the Sony Alpha a7 Series.

 - Any of the Sony a7 series cameras give you the ability to take wonderful photographs and to capture video.
 But each has different features and capabilities that you'll want to evaluate against your needs and budget.
 The exact features vary between both cameras and model numbers.
 The cameras can use both a letter and a number designation to identify the particular model.
 For example, the base model, the Sony a7, also has two variations, the a7R and the a7S.